SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 developed skills for disabling traps, only the most advanced one should catch you.
 You can smell undead creatures when they are close.

-Rogue Character Creation:
+Rogue Abilities:

+* Start with 3+1d2 HP.
-* Backstab: When you attack an unaware opponent from behind you do STR damage. * Read languages: You can read approximately any text.
+* Backstab: When you attack an unaware opponent from behind you do STR damage.
+* Read languages: You can read approximately any text.
 * Swiftness: Once per round, a Rogue may take an extra action at the cost of 1 Fatigue.